-Syngenta is being sued by several of the top corn producers in the country for supposedly causing damage to the corn industry in the United States.
+Syngenta was sued by several of the top corn producers in the country for supposedly causing damage to the corn industry in the United States.
 Syngenta did so by selling a seed of corn known as MIR 162 that had been treated with the pesticide, Agrisure Viptera, which did not have approval for exportation to China, one of three biggest U.S. corn importers.
-Producers of corn yet to become involved in the mass tort are being urged to join now with the strength of hundreds of other cases.

 Officials in China rejected U.S. corn by the millions of tons until recently because of the fear related to receiving the genetically modified MIR 162 seed of corn, which contains Viptera, a known pesticide.
 The genetically modified strain of corn was engineered as being protected against such things as corn earworms and black cutworms.